TUAL, Indonesia (AP) — All he did was ask to go home.

 Minutes later, he saw his mother, running toward him.

 He howled and fell to the ground.
 She swept him up in her arms and softly stroked his head, cradling him as he let everything go.

 He was finally free to see the face from his dreams.
 He would never forget it again.

-Myint Naing's story comes from interviews with him, his family, his friends and other former slaves, and through following his journey from a makeshift camp set up for rescued men at an Indonesian port in Tual, Indonesia, to his home in Myanmar.
+EDITOR'S NOTE — Myint Naing's story comes from interviews with him, his family, his friends and other former slaves, and through following his journey to his home in Myanmar.
 He's among hundreds rescued and returned to their families after a year-long AP investigation exposed extreme labor abuses in Southeast Asia's seafood industry.
-Reporters documented how slave-caught fish is shipped from Indonesia to Thailand.
+Reporters documented how slave-caught fish was shipped from Indonesia to Thailand.
 It can then be exported to the United States and cloud the supply chains of supermarkets and distributors, including Wal-Mart, Sysco and Kroger, and pet food brands, such as Fancy Feast, Meow Mix and Iams.
 The companies have all said they strongly condemn labor abuse and are taking steps to prevent it.